 Our first stop was the Valga Military Museum on the Estonian side of the border.
 The museum was established in the former buildings of the Regional Border Guard.
 There are 2 parts to the museum, both of which are quirky and interesting.
 Inside the museum itself there are various exhibits about the many conflicts that have been fought in the area.
 Thanks to Kaetlin, we learnt loads about the history of the Estonian War of Independence and the defence of the country past and present.
 The outside area around the museum has a huge selection of military vehicles, tanks and even a helicopter.

-Before continuing our journey into Latvia we made a well needed stop for lunch at the family run Hotel Metsis.
+Before continuing our journey from Tallinn to Riga we made a well needed stop for lunch at the family run Hotel Metsis.
 The hotel building is set in stunning parkland.
 It was originally built as a school in 1912 and was renovated as a hotel in 2005 in a hunting style theme.
 The walls are adorned with all manner of wild animals, it’s one of the most fantastic displays of taxidermy I’ve ever seen (not that I’m exactly an aficionado you understand).
 The food was really amazing, as you can see from the photo below of my wild boar main course.
 The dessert was equally amazing, all washed down with some great local beer – always good with me.

 #4 – Gauja National Park

 Having been spoilt with Estonian hospitality we set off into the countryside of Latvia.
 During the drive to the Gauja National Park we began to learn more about Latvian history and how the country compares with the divine paradise of Estonia.
 The fact that Kaetlin was from Estonia perhaps gave her commentary a little bias.
 She was very proud of the fact that the highest point in Estonia is 3 metres higher than the highest point in Lativa.
 Apparently, there’s no truth in the idea that some cunning Estonians keep adding some extra height to theirs.